applied-math-coding/heuristic/README.md

 # Heuristic Optimization Algorithms
 Provides Golang implementations of various heuristic optimization algorithms.<br>
 The code is not meant to be production ready nor super optimized.<br>
-Though it can be used for educational and research related tasks.
+Though it can be used for education and research related tasks.

 ## Installation:
 On your project's root folder (the one which contains go.mod) do run: